 King Cakes cost anywhere from around $20 to over $65, depending on size and flavor, plus shipping.
 Lilah's is a seasonal bakery.
 For 2021, Lilah's begins shipping around Halloween and continues until Fat Tuesday.

 Many bakeries offer King Cake packages, bundling the pastry with all manner of bric-a-brac for your Mardi Gras-themed gathering.
 If you want masks and jester dolls with your King Cake, more power to you, but in our opinion, the package from Haydel's is the most straightforward and satisfying combo out there.

 Haydel's Da Parish King Cake Package comes with its signature Da Parish King Cake—a braided, cinnamon Danish dough topped with green, gold, and purple sugar, plus, icing, and sprinkles—as well as a King Cake History Scroll, a pack of Mardi Gras beads, and, best of all, a pack of classic NOLA French Market Coffee.
-Best of all, it's $55, overnight shipping included.
+Best of all, it's $55, next day shipping included.
 It's everything you need to finish off your annual Mardi Gras party properly.